MarkIsTheBest/Nikki-25/README.md

 * Two OpModes with the same name now automatically get renamed with the name followed by a "-" and the class name allowing them to both be on the device.
 * Shows the name of the active configuration on the Manage page of the Robot Controller Console
 * Updated AprilTag Library for INTO THE DEEP.
 Notably, `getCurrentGameTagLibrary()` now returns INTO THE DEEP tags.
-* Adds Blocks for Telemetry.setMsTransmissionInterval and Telemetry.getMsTransmissionInterval.
+* Adds Blocks for Debug.INSTANCE.setMsTransmissionInterval and Debug.INSTANCE.getMsTransmissionInterval.
 * Adds Blocks sample SensorOctoQuad.

 ### Bug Fixes